greena13/snake-eyes/README.md

 Automatically convert between camel case APIs to snake case for your Rails code

+## Important

+🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

+If you are using a version below `0.0.4`, please upgrade to avoid [potentially logging sensitive user information](https://github.com/greena13/snake-eyes/issues/1)

 ## Installation

 Add this line to your application's Gemfile: